edamontology/edam-browser/paper.md

 ##### Criteria 7

-The EDAM Browser can easily be downloaded and run a the personal computer.
-The only requirement is python, though that git is helpful.
+The EDAM Browser can easily be downloaded and run on a personal computer.
+The only requirement is python.
-Once downloaded, the user can also use a custom version of the  ontology, including beta version of the next release or whole new ontology.
+Once downloaded, the user can also use a custom version of the ontology, including beta version of the next release or a whole new ontology.
 By default, ontology should be in the [json schema](http://json-schema.org/) presented previously, but the browser can be configured to use a different schema (c.f: hereafter).
 A validator is available [here](https://jsonschemalint.com/).

 ## Reusability

-The tree based visualization of the EDAM Browser uses [d3.js](https://d3js.org/) v3 [d3js].
+The tree-based visualization of the EDAM Browser uses [d3.js](https://d3js.org/) v3 [d3js].
 In order to make the tree re-usable we used [Javascript Closures](http://jibbering.com/faq/notes/closures/) following
 [Towards Updatable D3.js Charts](https://www.toptal.com/d3-js/towards-reusable-d3-js-charts)  and
 [Towards Reusable Charts](https://bost.ocks.org/mike/chart/).
-It allows us to have encapsulated chart easily parameterizable.
+It allows us to create encapsulated charts which are easily customizable.

 The following example comes from the demo and shows how  to visualize the ontology at `media/topic_extended.biotools.min.json` in the div `#tree` with the `Bioinformatics` term initially selected.
-Note that as the format of the file does not follow the recommendation, we have to override the  getter to access to the identifier.
+Note that as the format of the file does not follow the recommendation, we have to override one of the getters to access the identifier.

 ```javascript
 my_tree = interactive_tree()